February, 2002

 Make sure your name, address, and phone number are on the portfolio - preferably on the outside front cover.

-Don't put complete designs into your design portfolio - game companies almost always have strict prohibitions against receiving game concept "submissions" without signed agreements in place, and they might perceive your portfolio as a stealth submission.
-There shouldn't be more than about 20 sheets in a portfolio.
+If you've written a complete game design (or even game treatments), you can make it (or them) available for download from your portfolio site.
+But don't put complete designs into your paper design portfolio - game companies almost always have strict prohibitions against receiving game concept "submissions" without signed agreements in place, and they might treat your paper portfolio as a submission if it includes original designs.
+There shouldn't be more than about 20 sheets in a paper portfolio.

 Also read Patrick Curry's Thoughts On Creating the Ultimate Game Design Portfolio.

-And, as with the portfolio, you won't have a lot of time to show off a tape or CD.
+And, as with the portfolio, you won't have a lot of time to show off your disc.
 So keep them short.

-While your tape is playing, the interviewer still has the tape sleeve in his/her hand.
+While your tape Note: Not everybody has VCRs anymore; a CD or DVD would be better. is playing, the interviewer still has the tape sleeve in his/her hand.
 So put a label on the sleeve (not on the tape itself) describing what each snippet is, and what your contribution to the piece was.

 I've heard of people showing footage from a film they worked on, when their contribution doesn't even show up on the tape itself - if your job was Assistant to the Director (running for coffee), then don't show a scene of a snake fighting a scorpion - if you animated the snake and/or the scorpion, OK.
 Only show footage you participated in.
 I also met an artist once whose demo reel was of a whale swimming.
 The interviewer asked him, "this is beautiful film footage, but why are you showing it to me?
 What did you do on this piece?"
 The artist tried to explain that it wasn't film - it was CG, and he'd created everything (the water, the whale, the choreography, the camera movements...).